grafana/grafana/docs/sources/dashboards/build-dashboards/create-dashboard/index.md

 1. When you've saved all the changes you want to make to the dashboard, click **Exit edit**.
    Now, when you want to make more changes to the saved dashboard, click **Edit**.

-## Copy an existing dashboard
+## Copy a dashboard

-To copy an existing dashboard, follow these steps:
+To copy a dashboard, follow these steps:

-1. Click **Dashboards** in the primary menu.
+1. Click **Dashboards** in the main menu.
-1. Open the dashboard to be copied.
+1. Open the dashboard you want to copy.
 1. Click **Edit**.
 1. Click the **Save dashboard** drop-down and select **Save as copy**.
 1. (Optional) Specify the name, folder, description, and whether or not to copy the original dashboard tags for the copied dashboard.

-   By default, the copied dashboard has the same name as the original dashboard with the word "Copy" appended and is located in the same folder.
+   By default, the copied dashboard has the same name as the original dashboard with the word "Copy" appended and is in the same folder.

 1. Click **Save**.